Jodi Winter: World Championships

 The Australian women's eight stayed together into 2002 with just one seat change.
 Their European campaign ahead of the World Championships saw them take a bronze medal at the Rowing World Cup II in Lucerne and silver at the Rowing World Cup III in Munich.
 Winter raced in a double scull with Sattin in Lucerne and in a coxless four who placed third (with the other half of the eight winning) at Munich.
 At the 2002 World Championships in Seville Spain, the Australian eight won their heat but were beaten out by the USA by 0.45 seconds in the final.
 With Winter at bow the Australians just held out the Germans and she won her second World Championship placing – a silver.
 As in 2001, four members of the eight including Winter also doubled up in the coxless four to defend Australia's title.
-At Seville 2002 with Kristina Larsen in the bow, Victoria Roberts at stroke and Rebecca Sattin & Winter in the engine room, the Australian women won their heat and beat Canada in the final to claim another World Championship title – Winter's second.
+At Seville 2002 with Kristina Larsen in the bow, Victoria Roberts at stroke and Rebecca Sattin and Winter in the engine room, the Australian women won their heat and beat Canada in the final to claim another World Championship title – Winter's second.

 Winter was again in elite Australian crew contention in 2003.
 She raced in a coxless four and the eight at the World Rowing Cup III in Lucerne and secured her place in the eight for the 2003 World Rowing Championships in Milan.
 With Winter in the three seat the eight placed fourth.

 Olympics

 In 2000 she made the Australian women's eight who won bronze at two World Rowing Cups in the lead up to the Olympics.
 For the 2000 Sydney Olympics she rowed at three in the eight who had a credible fifth placing in the final.

 Ahead of the 2004 Olympics Winter rowed in the eight in the preparation race at the World Rowing Cup III in Lucerne.
 In Athens she was seated at two in the Australia's women's eight.
 In the Olympic final, the crew were fighting for a bronze medal when in the third 500 m Sally Robbins seated at six began to lose consciousness.
 With 400 metres to go Robbins collapsed, lying back onto Julia Wilson's runners and preventing Julia from coming forward to take a stroke.
 The Australian eight finished sixth and last in the final and post-regatta, endured a higher level of scrutiny and enquiry than any previous Australian rowing representatives.
-It was Winter's, Wilson's (and Robbins'!) last Australian representative appearance.
+It was Winter's, Wilson's and Robbins' last Australian representative appearance.